mit-cml/iot-website-source/docs/src/app/pages/Arduino101Led.md

 # Arduino101Led

 The Arduino LED component lets users control light-emitting diodes (LEDs) from their App Inventor projects.
 If the LED is plugged into a pin supporting pulse width modulation (PWM), then the LED's brightness can be controlled by varying the Intensity property.
-TurnOn and TurnOff methods are used to control the power state of the LED.
+TurnOn and TurnOff methods are used to control the power state of the LED.<br>

+<strong>More Links:</strong><ul><li>Download a <a href='http://iot.appinventor.mit.edu/assets/samples/Arduino101LED.aia' target='_blank'>sample project</a> for the Arduino 101 LED.</li><li>View the <a href='http://iot.appinventor.mit.edu/assets/howtos/MIT_App_Inventor_LED_Control.pdf' target='_blank'>how to instructions</a> for the Arduino 101 LED.</li></ul>

 ## Properties